JustTemmie/steam-presence/README.md

 this will download an icon from steamGridDB and use it as the cover art for the discord presence.

-change the ENABLED field to true and fill in the api key enable this.
+change the ENABLED field to true and fill in the api key to enable this.

-**NOTE** this is optional and the script functions perfectly without it, you'll just be living with lower quality cover art.

 you can get your API key here https://www.steamgriddb.com/profile/preferences/api